 Know The Difference Between Term and Permanent Life Insurance

-When shopping for, you may find yourself buried in insurance lingo, foreign terms, and small print.
+When shopping, you may find yourself buried in insurance lingo, foreign terms, and small print.
 Never fear, we’ll explain the details to you!
 There are two types of life insurance policies: permanent and term.
 As our wonderful and brilliant Account Specialist Stacy Wineland says,

 “A permanent life policy is like buying a house and a term life policy is similar to renting.”

 A permanent life policy is designed to address your concerns for an extended period of time.
 The policy does not expire, and it will continue to carry forward throughout your entire life as long as you pay the premium according to the contract.

 The benefit of the plan is that you can invest a portion of your premium so that it is possible to meet financial goals.
 Furthermore, the insurer may allow you to take out a loan against the policy if you are facing a financial challenge.

 Typically, term life insurance offers temporary protection for a specific period of time.
 If you die during that time, your beneficiaries receive the death benefit.
 If you are still alive at the end of the term, your coverage ends.
 A term life policy has the primary benefit of being a low-cost option when compared to a permanent life plan.
 The premium is usually less expensive, but it does not provide you the opportunity of investing or taking a loan against the policy in an emergency.

 The downsides associated with a term policy are primarily related to the duration of the plan.
 It will only provide funds if you die within the time that is covered.
 When the term expires, you will need to find a new policy.

 Compare the Life Insurance Policies that are Best for You